Accelerynt-Security/AS-Domain-Watchlist/README.md

 * **Playbook Name**: This can be left as “AS_Domain_Watchlist” or you may change it.

-* **WorkspaceName**: Enter the name of the Azure Sentinel Workspace you are using for deplolyment.
+* **WorkspaceName**: Enter the name of the Azure Sentinel Workspace you are using for deployment.

-* **WatchlistName**: You may keep the default name or change it to something to better suit your usecase.
+* **WatchlistName**: You may keep the default name or change it to something to better suit your use case.

 * **watchlistdescription**:  Enter a description for your watchlist.